SilverSky9/Palatex/README.md

-# Palatex
+# Palatex merchant system
-This project is a part of Service oriented programming
+This project is a part of Service oriented programming 1/2564

+## Members
+- Nutchayaporn
+- Pawaris
+- Nopphadon
+- Sinlapawit